Simbs38/CardGenerator/src/README.md

 # Src

-The main file uses the code on this folder to execute the features of the program.
+The main.py file uses the classes present on this folder.

 The [CardMaker](CardMaker.py) represents the key features of the tool, since it is the main file to build the cards using the helping classes.